BrunoTornese/e-commerce/README.md

-Proyecto de un ecommerce con Next.js

-## Iniciar proyecto
+Project E commerce on Next.js

+## Start project on development

+1. Clone the repository
+2. Rename .env.template to .env and fill the variables
+3. Install dependencies
---- npm, yarn, pnpm --- install
+   npm, yarn, pnpm install
+4. Start the database
+   docker-compose up -d
+5. Run the migrations of prisma npx prisma migrate dev
+6. Create the database
+7. Execute the project
---- npm, yarn, pnpm --- run dev
+   npm, yarn, pnpm run dev